 Speaking up is positive for Laerdal Medical

-Laerdal Medical believes that openness and good communication throughout the organisation promotes a better work culture.
-We therefore have established a Whistleblower Channel that makes it possible for employees and external parties to report concerns about possible illegal actions and breaches of Laerdal Medical’s Code of Conduct and Supplier Code of Conduct.
+Laerdal Medical believes that openness and good communication throughout the organization promote a better work culture.
+We, therefore, have established a Whistleblower Channel that makes it possible for employees and external parties to report concerns about possible illegal actions and breaches of Laerdal Medical’s Code of Conduct and Supplier Code of Conduct.

 How to report a concern